AdobeDocs/workfront.de-DE/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 * Kommentar zu einer Systemaktualisierung
 * Möglichkeit, Status, Bedingung, Commit-Datum beim Kommentieren zu bearbeiten
 * Benutzerdefiniertes Formular bearbeiten
-* Die &quot;im Namen von &lt; Benutzername >&quot;-Informationen, wenn sich ein Workfront- oder Gruppenadministrator als anderer Benutzer anmeldet und einen Kommentar in seinem Namen hinzufügt.
+* Die &quot;im Namen von &lt; Benutzername >&quot;-Informationen, wenn sich ein Workfront- oder Gruppenadministrator als anderer Benutzer anmeldet und einen Kommentar in seinem Namen hinzufügt. <!-- Replace this bullet with this, when re bring this back: The "on behalf of < user name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf was originally removed.
+It has been reinstated in October 2023.-->
 * Die Option &quot;Zur Genehmigung anfordern&quot;, wenn Sie Personen taggen, während Sie einem Dokument einen Kommentar hinzufügen.

 >[!NOTE]